 The White Husky is a generally healthy breed, but like all dogs, they can be prone to certain health issues.
 Some common health concerns include:

-The White Husky is a medium-sized breed that generally weighs between 35-60 pounds and stands about 20-24 inches at the shoulder.
+The White Husky is a white medium-sized breed that generally weighs between 35-60 pounds and stands about 20-24 inches at the shoulder.
 Despite their medium size, they have a strong, muscular build and are known for their stamina and endurance.
 They are physically capable of participating in various outdoor activities, including running, hiking, and other forms of high-energy exercise.
 Their size makes them suitable for active families, but they require ample space to move around and play.
-It’s important to ensure that they get enough exercise and mental stimulation to stay happy and healthy.
+It’s important to ensure that this white dog breed get enough exercise and mental stimulation to stay happy and healthy.

 White Huskies faq